escaladesports/vt-code-exercise/README.md

 2. Send us a link to your repo!

 ---

+Questions are encouraged and expected, please submit to this address: `vtweb@victorytailgate.com`

 _Congratulations!_ We look forward to reviewing your exercise and will reach out to you once we are done.